sanadly/sanadly/README.md

 <hr/>

-<h3 align="center">🚀 The Shift: From Agency Founder to Enterprise Consultant</h3>
+<h3 align="center">🚀 The Journey: From Development to Consulting</h3>

 <p align="center" style="font-size: 16px; line-height: 1.5;">
-  During my studies, I co-founded <b>Raqm Agency</b> to test my limits.
-We successfully built solutions for <b>Logistics, Aviation, and Fintech</b>.
+  During my studies, I actively contributed to diverse projects in <b>Logistics, Aviation, and Fintech</b>.
   <br/><br/>
-  Running a startup taught me a crucial lesson:
+  Working on these complex solutions taught me a crucial lesson:
   <br/>
   <i>"Technology is only 50% of the battle.
 The other 50% is Processes, Change Management, and Scalability."</i>
   <br/><br/>
-  Now graduating, I am bringing my <b>entrepreneurial mindset</b> to the world of IT Consulting, combining technical expertise with business strategy.
+  Now graduating, I am eager to deepen my knowledge in the field of IT Consulting, combining technical expertise with business strategy.
 </p>

 <br/>